Users Created Event

 internal/events/manager_gen.goDo not edit generated event files by hand.

-EVENTS_INPROC_WORKERS=0forj buildStep 2: Add The Event
+forj buildStep 2: Add the Event

 Create internal/events/user_created_event.go.